aridjayarecipes/cutesrecipes.web.app/content/post/2171-step-by-step-guide-to-prepare-favorite-etouffee-inspired-seafood-stew.md

 1. Get  Fresh Italian parsley for garnish

 It has a Cajun/Creole origin and a nice well-rounded flavorful heat.
-This is my husband&#39;s recipe and it was inspired by a shrimp etouffee recipe at Simply Recipes.
-He&#39;s broken with tradition a bit with the addition of oysters.
+This is my husband's recipe and it was inspired by a shrimp etouffee recipe at Simply Recipes.
+He's broken with tradition a bit with the addition of oysters.
 Shrimp étouffée, the classic Cajun and Creole dish of shrimp smothered in a flavorful roux-based To make a great étouffée, it helps to first deconstruct what the dish really is in a technical sense.

 <!--inarticleads2-->

 ##### Instructions to make Etouffee-inspired seafood stew:

 1. Add the butter to a medium pot on medium heat.
-Whisk in the flour once the butter&#39;s melted.
+Whisk in the flour once the butter's melted.
 Keep whisking until you get a blonde roux (a little lighter in colour than caramel).
 1. Stir the onion, green pepper, celery, and garlic into the pot.
 Let cook about 5 minutes until softened.
 Add the paprika, oregano, thyme, a good pinch of salt and several grinds of freshly cracked black pepper, and let cook another 2-3 minutes.
 1. Add the tomatoes, chicken stock, and bay leaves to the pot.
 Bring to a simmer, and let cook for 15 minutes.
-The sauce will get pretty thick; don&#39;t worry about it.
+The sauce will get pretty thick; don't worry about it.
 1. Add the cod and scallops to the pot, and continue simmering for 10 minutes.
 The sauce should loosen during this time.
 If not, thin it out with a little water.
 Check the seasoning and add more salt and pepper to taste.
 Throw on a little fresh parsley for garnish, then serve with steamed rice.

-He&#39;s broken with tradition a bit with the addition of oysters.
+He's broken with tradition a bit with the addition of oysters.
 Shrimp étouffée, the classic Cajun and Creole dish of shrimp smothered in a flavorful roux-based To make a great étouffée, it helps to first deconstruct what the dish really is in a technical sense.
-But when made with quick-cooking seafood like shrimp, it&#39;s not really a stew, in that the shrimp are not.
+But when made with quick-cooking seafood like shrimp, it's not really a stew, in that the shrimp are not.
 Etouffee is a thick stew that is made with a roux that is cooked until deep brown to ensure that it is full of flavour.
 It did make my top ten of memorable dishes.

 So that is going to wrap it up for this exceptional food etouffee-inspired seafood stew recipe.
 Thank you very much for reading.
 I am confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!